 Elevate the table all the way up, then use mineral spirits to clean any debris and built-up grime from the elevation leadscrew threads.
-Add one pump from a grease gun to the leadscrew grease fitting shown in Figure 56, then run the knee up and down to distribute the grease.
-Repeat this process until the entire leadscrew
+Add one pump from a grease gun to the leadscrew grease fitting shown in Figure 52, then run the knee up and down to distribute the grease.
+Repeat this process until the entire leadscrew is covered with a thin coat of lubricant.

-Figure 56.
+Figure 52.
 Table elevation leadscrew and grease fitting.